 CG FEWSTON is certified as a PADI Open Water Diver (OWD), and he’s been a member of Club Med, AWP, Americans for the Arts, and a professional member and advocate of the PEN American Center, advocating for the freedom of expression around the world.
 CG FEWSTON has emerged as a leader in literature with a seasoned voice of reason, fairness and truth while becoming your American novelist for the 21st century.

 His novel, A TIME TO LOVE IN TEHRAN, won GOLD for Literary Classics’ 2015 best book in the category under “Special Interest” for “Gender Specific – Female Audience” and has been called a “cerebral, fast-paced thriller” by Kirkus Reviews, where it gained over 10,000 shares.

 A TIME TO LOVE IN TEHRAN is in the spirit of The Foreign Correspondent (2006), The Spies of Warsaw (2008) and Mission to Paris (2012) by Alan Furst, The Woman Who Lost Her Soul (2013) by Bob Shacochis, and The Quiet American (1955) and Our Man in Havana (1959) by Graham Greene.

-CG FEWSTON has traveled the world visiting Lucca & Rome (Italy), Dubai, Mexico, the island of Guam, Japan, South Korea, Hong Kong, Macau, Viet Nam, Cambodia, Singapore, Thailand, Taipei & Beitou in Taiwan, Bali in Indonesia, and in China: Guilin, Shenzhen, Shanghai, Sanya on Hainan Island, Zhuhai and Beijing.
-He has spent several years living in South Korea, Vietnam, and Hong Kong.
-He also enjoys studying and learning French, Vietnamese, Cantonese and Mandarin.
+CG FEWSTON has traveled the world visiting Lucca & Rome in Italy, Dubai, Mexico, the island of Guam, Japan, South Korea, Hong Kong, Macau, Viet Nam, Cambodia, Singapore, Thailand, Taipei & Beitou in Taiwan, Bali in Indonesia, and in China: Guilin, Shenzhen, Shanghai, Sanya on Hainan Island, Zhuhai and Beijing.
+He has spent several years living in South Korea, Vietnam, Hong Kong, and China.
+He also enjoys studying and learning French, Vietnamese, Cantonese, and Mandarin.

 won GOLD for Literary Classics’ 2015 best book in the category under “Special Interest” for “Gender Specific – Female Audience”…